-When we visited Thailand, one of my major trip goals was determine, once and for all, which of the three major varieties of coconut curry was my favorite: red, green, or yellow.
-Each is made from the paste of a different chili, giving the coconut curry its signature color and unique flavor.
-After extensive sampling (all in the name of research, of course), I determined that it is the red coconut curry that rules my heart.
+When we visited Thailand, one of my major trip goals (aside from eating as much Vegetarian Pad Thai as possible) was to determine, once and for all, which of the three major varieties of coconut curry was my favorite: red, green, or yellow.

-Happily for coconut curry lovers on this side of the Pacific, red coconut curry is also the easiest of the three to make at home, because its most important ingredient, Thai red chili paste, is widely available at most grocery stores, and even Target.
+The good news for me (and my fellow red coconut curry lovers on this side of the Pacific), is that red coconut curry is also the easiest of the three to make at home since its most important ingredient, Thai red curry paste, is widely available at most grocery stores.

-Coconut curry is also fast.
-Start to finish, you can have this Chickpea Coconut Curry on your table 30 minutes from now, even less if you are super speedy, and if you discount the rice, it’s also a one-pot meal.
+From start to finish, you can have this curry on your table in 30 minutes, and if you discount the rice, it’s also a one-pot meal.

 Translation: Fewer dishes.
 Less time.
 More coconut curry eating!

 Just like my Curry Lentil Soup, this easy red coconut curry recipe is richly spiced in an exotic, fragrant way, but it’s not forcibly spicy in a light-your-mouth-on-fire, pass-me-a-firehose way unless, of course, you’d like it to be.